-The primary goals of the electric division are to continue strengthening the transmission/distribution system and improve power quality and reliability.
+The primary goals of the electric division are to continue to strengthen the transmission/distribution system and to improve power quality and reliability.
 The electric division will continue to perform upgrades of transmission/distribution lines and facilities, specifically breaker replacements and implementations of Advanced Metering Infrastructure (AMI) and additional smart grid technologies.
 The division will also continue to improve and expand the existing distribution substations to include increased Supervisory Control and Data Acquisition (SCADA) functionality.
 This will give our system greater flexibility, redundancy, and improved efficiencies.

-In fiscal year 2022, we will continue the implementation of our Advanced Metering Infrastructure project, which will span 2-3 years.
-Testing is complete, so during fiscal year 2022, we plan to begin the broader deployment across the service territory.
+In fiscal year 2023, we will continue the implementation of our AMI project, which will span 2-3 years.
+System deployment has begun so, during fiscal year 2023, we plan to continue the deployment across the service territory.

-We will continue animal guard installation, tree trimming, and spray programs to maintain low incidences of tree related outages.
+We will continue animal guard installation, tree trimming and spray programs to maintain low incidences of tree related outages.
 FPB maintains reliability indices three times better than the national average with aggressive line maintenance and adherence to a tree-trimming program being a large part of that success.